ai-forever/fusion_brain_aij2021/readme_en.md

 * The ```images``` folder.
 It is a set of images to make predictions for.
 It contains files in the following format: ```0.jpg, 1.jpg ...```.
 Each file contains graphic images of characters to be translated into text characters (text lines).

 The participant’s model should make predictions for all images from the images folder and generate a ```prediction_HTR.json``` file.
-It is a dictionary in the following format:  ```{"0.txt": "correct text in the picture" , "1.txt": "predicted text in the picture" , ... }```.
+It is a dictionary in the following format:  ```{"0.txt": "predicted text in the picture" , "1.txt": "predicted text in the picture" , ... }```.
 Keys shall be represented by respective names of files from the images folder, while values shall be represented by predicted lines in the respective images.
 If there is no prediction for a name.png file with the image, i.e. keys of the ```prediction_HTR.json``` dictionary do not include the ```"name.png"``` key, the translation will be filled with the empty line ```""```.

 After inference, the metric calculation script shall compare the ```prediction_HTR.json``` and ```true_HTR.json``` files, and then display the final value of the metric for this task.

-The ```true_HTR.json``` file shall have the following format:  ```{"0.txt": "correct text in the picture" , "1.txt": "predicted text in the picture" , ... }```.
+The ```true_HTR.json``` file shall have the following format:  ```{"0.txt": "correct text in the picture" , "1.txt": "correct text in the picture" , ... }```.
 Keys shall be represented by respective names of files from the images folder, while values shall be represented by the correct translation of a line in the respective image.

 # Subtask 4 - Visual Question Answering

 ## Description

-It is necessary to use a text to answer a question about the image.
+The objective is to give a text answer to a question about the image.
 The model input shall be the image and a text question related to it, while the output should be the answer to the question in the text format.
 For example, in this case, an answer to the question “What are the moustache made of?” may be represented by the word “bananas”:

 ![image](https://dsworks.s3pd01.sbercloud.ru/aij2021/misc/bananas.png)

 The special feature of this task is that questions are not homogenous: a suitable answer may consist of several words or be one-syllable (yes/no answer) or represent a number.
 It is understood that it is necessary to give only one answer for one question.

-Questions may be in English or in Russian.
-It is supposed that the answer language corresponds to the question language, unless the question refers to the text in the picture (for example, “What is written on a t-shirt?”) – it this case, the answer should be in the same language as the text.
+Questions may be whether in English or in Russian.
+It is supposed that the answer language corresponds to the question language, unless the question refers to the text in the picture (for example, “What is written on a t-shirt?”) – it this case, the answer should be in the same language as the text on the image.

 ## Data